aljazfrancic/backend-coding-challenge/README.md

 ./mvnw clean package
 ```

-WARNING: The above command will throw some errors he first time your run it, because the database is empty and there is
+WARNING: The above command will throw some errors the first time your run it, because the database is empty and there is
 noting to drop, and we have `quarkus.hibernate-orm.database.generation=drop-and-create` in application.properties.

 When you don't need the dev and test database anymore, use: